Accessibility Plan: Siddal Moor Sports College

 B. Getting hold of the school’s plan.

-It is hoped that the plan will also be published in due course on the school’s web site.
+The plan will be published in due course on the school’s web site.

 We welcome any views you may have to make this plan more accessible.

-The school offer which can be found on the school website also provides information on all listed below to ensure all information regarding SEN and disability can be easily accessed.
+The school offer which can be found here provides information on all listed below to ensure all information regarding SEN and disability can be easily accessed.